-Enhance SBMA from network management framework point of view to support operators’ e2e network and service management.
-The study will address the architecture aspects of exposure since SA5 needs an integrated architecture which includes service management and network management as well as for external exposure.

-Restructuring the PM TSs, such as TS 32.401 and TS 28.550, as it is difficult to make good implementations due to that information is needed from many different TSs.
+Study restructuring the PM TSs, TS 32.401 and TS 28.550, as it is difficult to make good implementations due to that information is needed from many different TSs.

-Restructuring the CM TSs, such as TS 28.622, as it is difficult to make good implementations due to that information is needed from many different TSs
+Study restructuring the CM TSs, TS 28.622, as it is difficult to make good implementations due to that information is needed from many different TSs

 Study of NSA and SA support to find gaps.